-Shunned by her family, a girl is sent west on a one-way train ticket.
-Penniless, she takes up the only profession open to her.
+A one-way stage ticket to the frontier leaves a young woman penniless and alone in Long Grass, Wyoming.
+With no other hope than to survive another day, she takes up the only profession open to her.
 Years later she encounters the cowboy she can love, and her first taste of pleasure – and happiness.

-An earlier version of this novella appeared in Tall in the Saddle.
+An earlier, novella-length version of this tale appeared in Tall in the Saddle.

 Cherry predicted we’d have twice the customers a week from now, when the fall drive reached its peak.
 As it was, with only the leading edges of the herds arriving in the waning days of late summer, the rooms were turning over three and four times a night.
 Cowboys entered flush with their season’s pay.
 Whiskey, a bath, and an hour or two of female company was all they had on their minds.

 I kept my attention on my needlework.
 The door opened, there was a scuff of boots, and my unfashionable brown curls were overlooked again when the customer made his choice.
 Sooner or later I’d have to go upstairs.
 Cherry wasn’t running a sanctuary.
 She’d told us all that more than once, and I had no wish to have her do the picking for me.